 Which of these two factors more often determines your behavior: rules or values?

 To me, the answer is clear: values.
-In my view, how your advisor implements his or her values to benefit you is the key to selecting a manager—not whether the set of rules they operate under amount to the fiduciary or suitability standard.
+In my view, how your financial professional implements his or her values to benefit you is the key to selecting a manager—not whether the set of rules they operate under amount to the fiduciary or suitability standard.

 Having read the two preceding paragraphs, you now know more about this subject than the lion’s share of Americans.
-According to a 2010 survey, nearly 80% of American investors have no idea brokers and advisors are held to different standards.
+According to a 2010 survey, nearly 80% of American investors have no idea brokers and advisers are held to different standards.
 Maybe more should.
-But in reality, if the only reason an advisor puts your interests first is they’re required to, you don’t have very much of an advisor.
+But in reality, if the only reason an adviser puts your interests first is they’re required to, you don’t have very much of an adviser.

 The fiduciary standard is really only the baseline; a minimum for those subject to it.
 It's effectively how you enter the business, but has little if anything to do with how you actually do business.
 The messaging is right, but a rule doesn't mean the same thing to all subject to it—it doesn't even mean everyone subject follows it meaningfully.